The main objective of the lung is to match the ventilation of the air with the perfusion of blood through the lungs.

 The body has a process called Hypoxic Vasoconstriction.
 Anytime a region is poorly ventilated and has low oxygen levels the muscles around the blood vessels in the area concerned constrict, thereby limiting the blood supply to the region.

 So the blood flow to Zone 3 is actually reduced compared to Zone 2.
 This means that Zone 3 is neither perfused or ventilated well under normal circumstances.
-When we take a deep breathe then we will utilise Zone 3 more fully.
+When we take a deep breath then we will utilise Zone 3 more fully.

 Originally posted 2015-04-02 07:00:55.
 Republished by Blog Post Promoter